jenn-williams/BellaNove/README.md

 ### Quickview
-- **Problem**: We would like to have a quick view option for each product
+- **Problem 1**: We would like to have a quick view option for each product
 - **Solution**: In Appearance > Theme Options > General > Woocommerce settings, I disabled Quick View.
 This quick view that is included with TheGem does not work correctly for all of our product pages (only worked for the "All" page which is the Woocommerce designated "Shop" page).
 Instead, I downloaded and enabled a plugin called "Quick View WooCommerce".
 I configured the following settings from the WordPress backend:

 ![Image](images/qv_1.png)